jrasmusson/ios-starter-kit/basics/Margins/README.md

 }
 ```

-## layoutMarginsGuide
+## Layout & Directional margins

-The default spacing to use when laying out content in the view.
+The layout margin is he default spacing qw use when laying out content in the view.

 In iOS 11 and later, use the `directionalLayoutMargins` (top, bottom, leading, trailing) property to specify layout margins instead of this property.
 The leading and trailing edge insets in the directionalLayoutMargins property are synchronized with the left and right insets in this property.
 For example, setting the leading directional edge inset to 20 points causes the left inset of this property to be set to 20 points on a system with a left-to-right language.